top of page

 The area definitely left us wanting more, and it seems only right to plan at least four full days here.

-An abandoned house in the village of Navamediana
+An abandoned house in the village of Navamediana, Spain

 Before arriving here, we spent four days hiking in the Jerte Valley and three days before that in the Sierra de Francia.
 This area was the final part of our nature explorations in western Spain before returning to Madrid.